kazupon/vite-test-utils/docs/guide/setup.md

 The vite server working mode.

-If you use `'dev'`, vite-test-utils will start dev server, else you use `'preview'` vite-test-utils will build fixture and start preview server.
+If you use `'dev'`, Vite test utils will start dev server, else you use `'preview'`.
+Vite test utils will build fixture and start preview server.

 - Type: `string`
 - Default: `'dev'`